lucjones02/lucjones02/README.md

 ### Hi there, I'm Luc 👋

-I'm a third year student at [Imperial College London](https://imperial.ac.uk) studying Computer Engineering and have a great interest in software.
-I'm currently on a summer placement at [Imagination Technologies](https://www.imaginationtech.com/) working in CPU Modelling.
+I'm currently a software engineer at [Imagination Technologies](https://www.imaginationtech.com/) working in CPU Modelling.
+I recently graduated from [Imperial College London](https://imperial.ac.uk) studying Computer Engineering with First Class Honours and have a great interest in software and finance.
 Feel free to have a look at my repos below.

 ### Skills